raspberrypilearning/comic-character/en/step_2.md

 Change the content of the `<span>` element (which is currently blank) using `.innerHTML`.

-`.innerHTML` is a HTML property that can be used to find and change the text content of an element.
+`.innerHTML` is an HTML property that can be used to find and change the text content of an element.

 --- code ---
 ---